uqlibrary/technology-training/R/FAQ.md

 So, in short: `require()` is more used programmatically, whereas `library()` is better for interactive use.

+### Distinction between global and local environments?

+When we start a new R session, we are in the "global environment".
+Creating a function will create it's own local environment, a objects from the function's local environment won't be shared with the global environment (unless they are _returned_ by the function).

+In R, we can create new environments, and there is a hierarchy that can be used (i.e. some environments enclose others).

+To learn more about this topic, here is a nice exploration of it (even if it is a few years old): https://www.r-bloggers.com/environments-in-r/

+### Why does RStudio ask to save RData if no objects?

+For some reason, R will still ask you if you want to save an .RData file even if you have removed everything in your environment.

+You can confirm that it contains nothing by using the following command:

+`print(load(file = ".RData"))`

+If it returns "character(0)", there is nothing in there!

+So why does it ask you if you want to save it?
+Not 100% sure...
+But it makes sense if you go from having an .Rdata file that contains objects, to one that does not.

+### Arrays vs vectors in R?

+"Array" is not a term that is used very often in R. People most often use the following object types:

+* (atomic) **vectors** for one-dimensional objects of one single data type (like created with `c()`).
+For example, our vector of dog `ages`;
+* **matrices** for two-dimensional objects of one single data type;
+* **lists** for a more flexible object that contains elements of different classes (for example, a mix of vectors, matrices and more nested lists...);
+* **dataframes** for a _specific_ case of a list in which each element is a vector (i.e. a column, or variable) and all elements have the same length.
+That's our `gapminder` object.

+**Arrays** are objects that contain values of *one type*, organised in *rectangles*.
+You can construct arrays of 1, 2, 3 or more dimensions.
+Atomic vectors and matrices could therefore be considered specific cases of arrays, one- and two-dimensional respectively (matrices actually inherit the `array` class since R 4.0).
+See `?array` for more information.

 ## dplyr

 ### Excel's VLOOKUP equivalent